 An AI-powered landslide monitoring technique which saves lives

-Slopeguard is different from other solutions available on the market because it can detect signs of shallow landslides at a very early stage.
-It is a novel monitoring and early-warning system which consists of an integrated rod-shaped monitoring station that can easily be inserted into the core of a landslide.
-The SlopeGuard’s rod combines the best range of sensors needed to monitor slope movements with a machine learning algorithm which automatically generates early warnings of landslides 24/7.
+Slopeguard is different from other solutions available on the market because it can detect signs of shallow landslides very early.
+This novel technique consists of an integrated rod-shaped monitoring station that can easily be inserted into the core of a landslide.
+SlopeGuard combines the best range of sensors needed to monitor slope movements with a machine learning algorithm which automatically generates early warnings of landslides 24/7.

 We created this new landslide monitoring system to overcome the limitations presented by other solutions.
-Not only does this new landslide monitoring technique allow better identification of the areas which are highly susceptible to landslides (landslide susceptibility mapping), but it is also very affordable and easy to deploy.
-In addition, SlopeGuard automatically generates recommendations which help operators make timely decisions to minimise the impact of potential landslides.
+Not only does this new solution allow better identification of the areas which are highly susceptible to landslides, but it is also very affordable and easy to deploy.
+In addition, SlopeGuard automatically generates recommendations which help operators make timely decisions to minimise landslides’ impact.
 This means the system enables end-users to manage infrastructures in greater safety and better design and plan defence works.
-This particularly benefits roads and railways services and oil and gas pipeline companies.
-Most importantly, SlopeGuard helps save lives.

 What are SlopeGuard’s advantages compared to other landslide monitoring systems?